RafaelOjeda/COP3337Notes/5ExceptionHandling/ExceptionHandling.md

 # Exception Handling

+The Exception class is a subclass of the Throwable class.
+Another subclass of Throwable is the Error class.
+Errors are caused by the system not the program.

 <p> Exception handling is exactly what it sounds like.
 It is being able to handle the errors that
 one may get from code and managing it in your own way.
 For example if you ask a user to input a String, and they input an int you can handle it to tell them to try again and display a